MobilePayDev/MobilePay-Online/README.md

 | 3 | Expired   |
 | 4 | Cancelled |

-#### Manually engaging the App from the parent page
+### Manually engaging the App from the parent page

 In case of mobile devices, the app is not guaranteed to engage when the website is nested inside an IFrame.
 This is not possible in iOS, and on Android, the use may have permanently disabled such navigation.
-To preserve the expected behavior it's recommended to use website version 2 (see xxxx) where the iframe event handler data includes a universal link redirect that will trigger the app if possible and otherwise fall back to opening in the browser.
+To preserve the expected behavior it's recommended to use website version 2 (see [previous](#add-an-event-listener-to-the-parent-page-of-the-iframe-v2)) where the iframe event handler data includes a universal link redirect that will trigger the app if possible and otherwise fall back to opening in the browser.